hmrc/ctc-traders-phase5-tis/source/documentation/index.md

-### Positive release request with release for transit / negative release request (DDNTA section: III.II.2.6.1 & III.II.2.6.2 )
+### Positive release request with release for transit / negative release request

 **Applicable procedures:** normal and simplified.